-The fourth annual survey on indirect procurement, conducted in collaboration with the Indirect Purchasing & Digital Meet-up event, has recently been published*.
+The fourth annual survey on indirect procurement, conducted in collaboration with the Indirect Purchasing & Digital Meet-up event and organized by Acxias and Ressource Consulting, has recently been published*.
 The survey analyses the management of indirect procurement and the challenges posed by this category in detail.

 Indirect procurement: What type of organisational structure is used?

 It seems that procurement departments are being restructured in order to process indirect purchases separately to other types of procurement.
 In fact, according to the survey, 73% of companies will have a separate indirect procurement department from now on.
 Even though this figure seems to have been distorted by the topic of the survey, it still highlights a growing phenomenon (+ 12 points compared to 2017 and + 29 points compared to 2016).

 The importance awarded to this procurement category differs greatly according to the companies surveyed.
 While indirect procurement is a priority for 31% of respondents (to the extent that they adopt similar methods to those used for strategic procurement), 25% simply view indirect procurement as the focus of recent efforts.
 Meanwhile, 17% do not consider it a priority.